Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 With many other blogs already established in your niche, you’ll need to stand out in some way.

-In this article, we’ll look at 7 different ways you can make your blog stand out, as well as some action tips you can put into practice to make it happen.
+In this article, we’ll look at seven different ways you can make your blog stand out, as well as some actionable tips you can put into practice to make it happen.

 1. Know What Makes You Unique